albertoruibal/eclipse_dark_css/readme.md

 References
 ==========

-This CSS was initially from the "Eclipse Darker Theme" https://github.com/jinmingjian/eclipse.themes.darker and I made some modifications.
+This CSSs were initially from the "Eclipse Darker Theme" https://github.com/jinmingjian/eclipse.themes.darker and I made some modifications.